Samsung's Lee sentenced to 30 months in prison in corruption retrial | DW | 18.01.2021

 Monday's sentencing can be appealed to the Supreme Court within seven days, according to the judge.

 The reimposed custodial sentence could hamper the succession process at Samsung, after Lee's father Lee Kun-hee died in October.
-It may also deny the consumer electronics giant its most influential manager during the transition period.
+It may also deny the consumer electronics giant its most influential manager during the transition period, with Lee unable to take part in major decision making at Samsung Electronics for the time being.

 mvb/msh (Reuters, AP, dpa)